Energy & Environmental Systems

 Exponentials • Exponential Organizations • Environment • Energy

-Ramez Naam is the Co-Chair for Energy and Environment at Singularity University at NASA Ames.
+Ramez is the Co-Chair for Energy and Environment at Singularity University.
 He speaks around the world on innovation, exponential technology, and disruptive energy technologies.

-Ramez was one of the first to forecast the incredible price decline in clean energy.
-His seminal 2011 Scientific American article, “Smaller, Cheaper, Faster” observed that the price of solar power was dropping exponentially and would eventually be lower than that of any other energy source.
-He’s since detailed the exponential trends in wind power, energy storage, and electric vehicles and their disruptive impact on the energy and transportation sectors.
-Ramez is an investor in numerous startups in the fields of energy, mobility, sustainability, and artificial intelligence.
-He leads syndicates where others can invest with him.
+Ramez’s seminal 2011 Scientific American article, “Smaller, Cheaper, Faster” observed that the price of solar power was dropping exponentially and would eventually be lower than that of any other energy source.
+He’s since detailed the exponential trends in wind power, energy storage, and electric vehicles.

 Ramez’s work has appeared in or been quoted in The New York Times, The Wall Street Journal, The Economist, The Atlantic, Slate, Business Week, Discover, Wired, and Scientific American.
-He’s spoken to corporate CEOs and boards on six continents, from Istanbul to Shanghai; from Buenos Aires to Washington DC.
+He’s spoken to corporate, government, and non-profit audiences on 6 continents around the world.
+You can see some of his talks here.

 Follow Ramez on twitter: @ramez or visit him at http://rameznaam.com